-Warren Earp (1855-1900) – The younger brother of Wyatt, Virgil, and Morgan Earp, Warren was born in Pella, Iowa on March 9, 1855.
+Warren was born in Pella, Iowa on March 9, 1855.
 Warren joined his brothers in Tombstone, Arizona in 1881 and worked for Virgil as a deputy.
 However, he was not involved in the Gunfight at the O.K.
 Corral, some saying he wasn’t even in Tombstone at the time.
-Afterwards, however; he participated in the revenge taken by the Earps against those that had killed Morgan and tried to kill Virgil.
+Afterward, however; he participated in the revenge taken by the Earps against those that had killed Morgan and tried to kill Virgil.

 He was with his brother Wyatt and Doc Holliday when Frank Stillwell was killed in Tucson on March 20, 1882.
 Though he and the others were indicted for the murder, they were not convicted.
 After the whole Tombstone episode was finally over, Warren left Arizona but returned in 1891 where he worked as a mail stage driver on the road between Willcox and Fort Grant.
 On July 6, 1900, he argued with a man named Johnnie Boyett in Brown’s Saloon in Willcox.
 The two had a history of not liking each other due to their mutual affection for the same woman.
 As the argument progressed, Boyett shot and killed Warren.